fpcxm911/airbrb/frontend/README.md

     - Country: The country where the listing is located.
 - price: The price per night for the listing.
 - thumbnail: The thumbnail image of the listing, encoded as a base64 data URL.

+#### metadata

+- metadata:

   - propertyType: The type of property (e.g., house, apartment) for the listing.
   - numberOfBathrooms: The number of bathrooms in the listing.
   - Bedrooms: An array of bedroom objects representing the bedrooms in the listing.
     - numberOfBeds: The number of beds in the bedroom.
     - roomType: The type or description of the bedroom.
   - amenities: An array of amenities offered by the listing.
-- reviews: An array of review objects representing reviews for the listing.
-    - rating: The rating given to the listing.
-    - comment: The comment or review text.
+  - youtubeUrl: For advanced feature thumbnail

+### other

   - availability: An array of availability objects representing the availability of the listing.
       - start: The start date of the availability period.
     - end: The end date of the availability period.
-- youtubeUrl: For advanced feature thumbnail

 ```
 {
   "listings": [